keystonejs/keystone/docs/guides/mutation-lifecycle.md

 Please refer to the [API documentation](LINK_TODO)) for full details on how to call these mutations either from [GraphQL](LINK_TODO)) or directly from [Keystone](LINK_TODO)).
 -->

-KeystoneJS provides [access control](/docs/guides/access-control.md) mechanisms and a [hook system](/docs/guides/hooks.md) which allows the developer to customise the behaviour of each of these mutations.
+KeystoneJS provides [access control](/docs/guides/access-control.md) mechanisms and a [hook system](/docs/guides/hooks.md) which allows the developer to customize the behavior of each of these mutations.

 This document details the lifecycle of each mutation, and how the different access control mechanisms and hooks interact.